-Moving that heat takes a few pieces of equipment in what’s called a “loop.”
+Moving the Earth’s heat takes a few pieces of equipment in what’s called a “loop.”
 With geothermal heating, there are two common types of loops – open and closed.
-An open loop system relies on two wells, one supply well and one return well, and circulates water via pipes between the two.
-In a closed loop system, a water solution is always in the pipes (think lava lamp), and is circulated through your home’s ventilation.
+An open-loop system relies on two wells, one supply well and one return well, and circulates water via pipes between the two.
+In a closed-loop system, a water solution is always in the pipes (think lava lamp), and is circulated through your home’s ventilation.

-We dig geothermal wells using the same techniques and equipment for standard drinking water wells.
-Count on our experience and expertise to choose the best spots on your property to dig and set up geothermal wells.
-Once your well is ready go, you can harness the power of geothermal energy to heat and cool your home, generate power, and even heat your home’s water and your hot tub, too!
+We drill geothermal wells using the same techniques and equipment as standard drinking water wells.
+Count on our experience and expertise to choose the best spots on your property to drill and set up geothermal wells.
+Once your well is ready to go, you can harness the power of geothermal energy to heat and cool your home, generate power, and even heat your home’s water and your hot tub, too!

 How Can I Learn More?

-C&J Well is your central Indiana expert in everything geothermal.
-From geothermal well digging, to heating and cooling system installation and maintenance, we do it all!
+C&J Well Co. is your central Indiana expert in everything geothermal.
+From geothermal well drilling to heating and cooling system installation and maintenance, we do it all!
 Contact a team member today for a no-hassle analysis of your geothermal needs.